Burkina Faso: Revolution, authoritarianism & the crisis of African emancipation politics

 As an anarchist, I am naturally inclined to research not only anarchist movements from America, but from all around the world.
 I am very fond of Lao Tzu, for instance, and the Tao Te Ching author was a major influence on prominent anarchists like Peter Kropotkin and Rudolf Rocker.
 Therefore, I have learned some things about anarchist movements in China and other parts of Asia.
 However, as an admirer of African culture as well, I recently developed a desire to look into anarchist movements in Africa as well.
 Luckily, one essential volume documenting this history–and sometimes the lack thereof–is the 1997 book African Anarchism: The History of a Movement by Nigerian anarchist activist Sam Mbah and co-author I.E. Igariwey.

-Subscribe to RSS - africa
+Subscribe to africa